IRC definition

 IRC the Internal Revenue Code of 1986 or any successor law, and regulations issued by the IRS pursuant to the Internal Revenue Code or any successor law.
 "IRS"--the United States Internal Revenue Service or any successor agency, and, to the extent relevant, the United States Department of the Treasury.

-IRC means the Internal Revenue Code of 1986, as amended, and any reference to any particular IRC section shall be interpreted to include any revision of or successor to that section regardless of how numbered or classified.
+IRC means the Internal Revenue Code of 1986, as amended, and any successor thereto.

-IRC means the Internal Revenue Code of 1986 and any regulations promulgated thereunder.
+IRC means the Internal Revenue Code of 1986, as amended, and all regulations promulgated thereunder.

 IRC means the Indian Roads Congress;